Punk rock: Australia

 A punk subculture began in Australia around the same time, centered around Radio Birdman and the Oxford Tavern in Sydney's Darlinghurst suburb.
 By 1976, the Saints were hiring Brisbane local halls to use as venues, or playing in "Club 76", their shared house in the inner suburb of Petrie Terrace.
+Inspired mainly by the Stooges and MC5, they drew influences from Australian garage rock band the Missing Links, and evoked the live sound of the British Pretty Things, who had toured Australia and New Zealand in 1975.

-The band soon discovered that musicians were exploring similar paths in other parts of the world.
+The Saints soon discovered that musicians were exploring similar paths in other parts of the world.
 Ed Kuepper, co-founder of the Saints, later recalled:

 One thing I remember having had a really depressing effect on me was the first Ramones album.
 When I heard it [in 1976], I mean it was a great record [...] but I hated it because I knew we'd been doing this sort of stuff for years.
 There was even a chord progression on that album that we used [...] and I thought, "Fuck.
 We're going to be labeled as influenced by the Ramones", when nothing could have been further from the truth.

 In Perth, the Cheap Nasties formed in August.
 In September 1976, the Saints became the first punk rock band outside the U.S. to release a recording, the single "(I'm) Stranded".
 The band self-financed, packaged, and distributed the single. "(I'm) Stranded" had limited impact at home, but the British music press recognized it as groundbreaking.

-1977–1978: Second wave
+1977–1978: Peak of the first wave

 A second wave of punk rock emerged in 1977.
 These bands often sounded very different from each other.
 While punk remained largely an underground phenomenon in the US, in the UK it had become a major sensation.
 During this period punk music also spread beyond the English speaking world, inspiring local scenes in other countries.